shubhkush1234/AngularJS-app-all-concepts/README.md

 This is a brand new appication I am developing to refresh all my concepts of AngularJS.

+How to start the application?? run 2 commands:
+    1. npm install
+    2. http-server -p 8080
 Dependancy Injection: Giving a function an object
 1. $scope
 2. $log